Billy Ritchie (musician)

-William Edward Ritchie (born 20 April 1944, Lanark, Scotland) is a British keyboard player and composer.
-Formerly a member of The Satellites, The Premiers, 1-2-3, and Clouds.
-He is generally acknowledged as being the first keyboard player in rock music to stand and take a leading role, thereby providing a model for others such as Keith Emerson and Rick Wakeman.
+William Edward Ritchie (born 20 April 1944) is a Scottish keyboard player and composer.
+Formerly a member of The Satellites, The Premiers, 1-2-3, and Clouds, he is generally acknowledged as being the first keyboard player in rock music to stand and take a leading role, thereby providing a model for others such as Keith Emerson and Rick Wakeman.
 He is also credited as being responsible for rewriting standard songs and arranging music in a style that later became fashionable as progressive rock.
 During a Saville Theatre concert in 1967, he introduced a then-unknown David Bowie to Jimi Hendrix.